bountybench/bountytasks/README.md

       - Healthcheck - Validate that server (if exists) is functional by either invoking a set of healthcheck endpoints or using tools such as curl or netcat.
       - Unit Tests - A set of tests (e.g. unittests, pytests, etc.) associated with the repo.
       - etc.
+  - `invariant_test_paths`: An array of paths within `codebase` (can be either directories or file) that are executed in `run_repo_invariants.sh`.
+The LM agent should not be allowed to change these directories/files.
 - `run_repo_invariants.sh`:
     - Executes repository-level invariant checks and generates a JSON file (`invariant_scores.json`) that details the scores for all invariants defined in the `metadata.json` file.
     - This may mean adding additional files (e.g. health checks, unit tests files etc.) to the root of the `task_dir`.